 To recognise they have a right to be safe on the inside and out.
-Describe ways they can stay safe in a range of familiar and unfamiliar situations e.g. roads, rail, water, near fire, online demonstrate how to stay safe (e.g. crossing the road) and identify where they can get help if they feel a situation is dangerous.
+Describe ways they can stay safe in a range of familiar and unfamiliar situations

+To give examples of what is meant by risk, danger and hazard and to identify potential risks in familiar situations.
+Describe or demonstrate how to stay safe (e.g. crossing the road) and identify where they can get help if they feel a situation is dangerous.